 Save a Life

-You are an Emergency Medical Technician (EMT) on duty at a track meet.
+You are an Emergency Medical Technician (EMT) on duty at an Olympic track meet.
 It is a hot day and runners are sprinting around the track.
 Right as the race ends, you receive a call stating a runner has collapsed.
 You grab your gear and run to the scene to help the athlete.

 TASK- The “Helpers”

 Complete the following steps to take on the role of an EMT.

 - Position yourself on your knees with Mini-Anne in front of you.

 - Click VIDEO HERE to learn how to perform hands-only CPR.

 - Watch video once without Mini-Anne, then watch video again while practicing at the same time with Mini-Anne.